Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Consistency of the SML strategy

 where

 is the network average of the empirical training means specified in \eqref{eq: empirical training mean}.
+Condition \eqref{eq: consistent training} states that as long as the mean of the learned classifiers under class +1 is larger than the mean under class $-1$, and the empirical training mean of these classifiers sits in between, then the SML strategy should be able to classify correctly.
+To understand this condition, we note that by combining the convergence result \eqref{eq: asymptotic convergence} with the definitions \eqref{eq: trained classifier}, \eqref{eq: network expectation}, and \eqref{eq: network training mean}, we have

-Since the description \eqref{eq: consistent learning} is given conditionally on a set of trained models $\{\widetilde{f}_k\}$, the conditions in \eqref{eq: consistent learning} depend on the randomness stemming from the training phase.
-For this reason, these conditions will be referred to as the conditions for \emph{consistent training}, namely, for the training set to produce a consistent classifier for the prediction phase at the end of the training phase.
-The \emph{probability of consistent training}, denoted by $P_c$, is defined as follows:
+and therefore $\gammab_0 \widehat{\lambdab}_{\rm asym} >0$ under condition \eqref{eq: consistent training}.
+This condition is deemed to be sufficient because the true state $\gammab_0$ remains fixed during the prediction phase.
+Thus, only the condition $\mu^{+}(\widetilde{f}) > \widetilde{\mu}(\widetilde{f})$ (or $\mu^{-}(\widetilde{f}) < \widetilde{\mu}(\widetilde{f})$) is necessary for the SML strategy to be consistent if $\gammab_0 = +1$ (or $\gammab_0 = -1$).
+Now since the description \eqref{eq: consistent training} involves a set of trained models $\{\widetilde{f}_k\}$, the conditions in \eqref{eq: consistent training} depend on the randomness stemming from the training phase.
+For this reason, these conditions will be referred to as the condition for \emph{consistent training}, namely, for the training set to produce a consistent classifier for the subsequent prediction phase at the end of the training phase.
+The \emph{probability of consistent training}, denoted by $P_c$, is then defined as follows:

 where the boldface fonts are used to highlight the randomness in the training phase.
-Using similar techniques as the ones used in \cite{bordignon2021learning}, we will show in Lemma \ref{lemma: P_c} that $P_c$ is lower bounded by a constant related to the number of training samples $N_k$, the Rademarcher complexity of function class $\mathcal{F}_k$, the Perron eigenvector $\pi$ of combination matrix $A$, and the properties of loss function $\phi$.
-For that purpose, we need to introduce some useful notation as follows.
-First, we define the \emph{target risk} at every agent $k$ and the weighted network average of target risks as follows:
+Using similar techniques to the ones used in \cite{bordignon2023learning} which considered only the logistic loss, we will show in Theorem \ref{theorem: 1} that $P_c$ is lower bounded by a constant related to the number of training samples $N_k$, the Perron eigenvector $p$ of the combination matrix $A$, the properties of the loss function $\Phi$, and the Rademarcher complexity of the function class $\mathcal{F}_k$.
+For that purpose, we need to introduce some notation as follows.
+First, we define the \emph{target risk} during training at every agent $k$ as